eksperimental-forks/phoenix/guides/contexts.md

 Total price: $30.00
 ```

 Nice work!
 We haven't added payments, but we can already see our how `ShoppingCart` and `Orders` context splitting is driving us towards maintainable solution.
-With our cart items separate from our order line items, we well equipped in the future to add payment transactions, cart price detection, and more.
+With our cart items separate from our order line items, we are well equipped to add payment transactions, cart price detection, and more in the future.

 Great work!